 For some applications, tungstates offer a combination of various useful properties.
 In particular for passive mode locking, ytterbium-doped double tungstates are often superior to other media in terms of the combination of high gain bandwidth, large cross sections, and relatively good thermal properties – even though in each particular discipline better materials could be found.
 Even for continuous-wave high-power thin-disk lasers, tungstates offer advantages over Yb:YAG in terms of efficiency, although the fabrication of thin disks from such materials is not easy (Yb:YAG is certainly easier to handle).
 A passively mode-locked thin-disk Yb:KYW laser has probably generated the highest output power in sub-300-fs pulses which has been achieved with a bulk laser with no amplifier.

-The RP Photonics Buyer's Guide contains 4 suppliers for tungstate lasers or laser crystals.
+The RP Photonics Buyer's Guide contains 4 suppliers for tungstate lasers.
 Among them:

 |||F. Brunner et al., “Diode-pumped femtosecond Yb:KGd(WO4)2 laser with 1.1-W average power”, Opt.
 Lett.
 25 (15), 1119 (2000)|